 - Are our IT/IS platforms serving the company’s current life cycle needs and are they scalable and flexible enough to support future life cycle needs?

 These cross over points may happen over a long period and some companies go through these cycles many times.
 Middle market companies are especially challenged by the second and third cycle: Growth and Maturation.
 Typically, a company moves through the first two cycles by stitching together business processes, information technologies and organizations.
+Highly success companies will go through what we call an inflection point where their growth doubles.
+Each time it doubles, there is a need to redesign the business, organization structure, business processes and technologies that allow the business to move to the next inflection point.
+The second and third stages are typically the longest cycle in the business lifecycle.

 - Out of date IT infrastructure and software